-Silver pin badge issued to servicemen given an honourable discharge from active duty during WWI.
-Worn by injured servicemen on the the right breast to prevent abuse from members of the public if their injuried were not obvious.
+Silver pin badge issued to servicemen who were given an honourable discharge from active duty during WWI.
+Worn by injured servicemen to prevent abuse from members of the public if their injuries were not obvious.
 Bears the Royal monogram and the words “For King and Empire, Services Rendered”.

 Newsletter `An Tirisdeach`, No. 454, 06/11/2009

 Local news: new primary school intake; former teacher, Rev John Cairns Christie, to be Moderator for Church of Scotland; report on Tiree Access Steering Group meeting; letters to the editor – year and names in photo in issue No. 453; call to nominate Skerryvore for Trad Award; forthcoming An Iodhlann AGM; boat restoration and building project launched; report on Youth Club meeting; Feis Thiriodh news; cinema news; community Powerdown loans; letters to Alan Reid MP regarding volunteer firefighters; health and wellbeing event; notice of outdoor clothing supplier visit.